standard-for-public-code/standard-for-public-code/introduction.md

 Being open unlocks many other things.

-By being implemented and maintained in direct control the open public code ensures local responsibility and democratic accountability.
+A public organisation's directly implements and maintains their public code,

+Local responsibility and democratic accountability are ensured when a public organisation implements and maintains their own public code.
 By being open and with a broader contributor base, the software is more secure - it benefits from many eyes spotting potential flaws.
 Many contributors share the maintenance work to keep it functional and modern, which reduces future technical debt.
 The shared workload is more sustainable now and in the future.
 Its openness makes the code and its data more easily adaptable in the future – it will be easier to retool, repurpose or retire.
 This all results in lower risk public infrastructure.

 This pooling of resources lets public administrations give extra attention to how to customise the software so it works best in each local context - creating better user experiences for their end users (residents or citizens).

 ### Economics of public code

-A better economic model for public organisations as well as for commercial companies.

-Public code provides an alternative to traditional software procurement that increases local control and economic opportunity.
+Public code offers a better economic model for public organisations as well as for commercial companies.
+It's an alternative to traditional software procurement that increases local control and economic opportunity.

 Designed from the start to be open, adaptable and with data portability, it can be developed by in-house staff or trusted vendors.
 Because the code is open, the public administration can change vendor if they need.
 Open code increases opportunities for public learning and scrutiny, allowing the public administration to procure smaller contracts - thereby making it easier for local small and medium enterprises to bid.
 Public administrations can use their own software purchasing to stimulate innovation and competition in their local economy.

-This can benefit them in the future, as more vendors will be necessary due to growing demand of digitalisation.
-Alternatively, this can be seen as investment leading to future economic growth - more vendors will be necessary due to growing technology demand.
+This can be seen as investment leading to future economic growth - more vendors will be necessary due to growing technology demand.

 ### Procuring public code